 WE ARE INVESTING IN OUR STUDENTS

 Your college degree is in reach, but money is an obstacle.
 That’s where Invest in U comes in.
-This innovative income share agreement pilot program is designed to help you finish your degree faster so you can launch your professional career.
-If you are in one of our selected majors and are within one year of graduating, Invest in U can fill funding gaps so you can finish your degree and launch your professional career.
-Once employed, you'll fulfill your contract by paying a small percentage of your earnings.
-Your payments will go back into the Invest in U fund, allowing you to help perpetuate and fund the success of future students.
+This innovative income share agreement pilot program is designed to fill funding gaps so you can finish your degree and launch your professional career.
+Once employed, you'll fulfill your contract by paying a small percentage of your earnings and your payments will go back into the Invest in U fund, allowing you to help perpetuate and fund the success of future students.
 Given the current uncertainty surrounding the impact of the coronavirus pandemic on our global economy, the flexibility of an ISA makes it an ideal tool to help you complete your education.

 Pay Today's Tuition with Tomorrow's Success